 From 1985 until 1998, Kaleo apprenticed with Oh Shinnah Fastwolf, a Native American shaman, conducting an ancient moon ceremony and rites of passage ceremonies in helping women to connect to their “Divine Feminine”.
 She is now offering them in the Upstate SC area.
 She has also poured for sweat lodges and been a pipe carrier.

 In the late 80’s Kaleo was drawn to Hula, the Hawaiian Sacred Dance of the Heart.
 Hula helped her to heal her relationship with her body and her spirit from the early trauma she experienced.
-This led her to an extensive study of the ancient Hawaiian culture, that continues into today, in learning their indigenous methods of healing emotional trauma and relationship challenges through Huna and Living Aloha.
+This led her to an extensive study of the ancient Hawaiian culture, that continues into today, in learning their indigenous methods of healing emotional trauma and relationship challenges through Living Aloha.
 She has been fortunate and blessed to have lived and studied with Hawaiian Master Teachers – Kumu Hula and Kahunas, both in Hawai’i and on the Mainland.
 They include Aloha Dalire, Lehua Kawaikapuokalani (Hewett), Susan Floyd, Keith Awai, Kahiliopua Wong-Brentlinger and Serge Kahili King.
-She is currently studying Hawaiian Spiritually and Ho’opono Pono Ke Ala with Mahealani Kuamo'o Henry, Kumu 'Elele o Na Kupuna and kanaka maoli-native Hawaiian.
+She is currently studying Hawaiian Spiritually and Ho’opono Pono Ke Ala with Mahealani Kuamo'o Henry, Kumu 'Elele o Na Kupuna and a Kanaka Maoli - native Hawaiian.

-Kaleo is the founder and director of The Heart of Aloha, an organization helping women to Reawaken Their Compassionate Heart & Authentic Self through this ancient indigenous and timeless wisdom of Aloha.
-She teaches classes in Healing with Hula and is also the Hula Instructor for the Halau Hula Pu’uwai O Aloha, a non-traditional school of Hawaiian Hula.
-Kaleo is known nationwide for her ability to blend many creative and expressive forms of modern healing arts with the Hawaiian system of ancient practices and teachings embodying a vision of life centered on embracing loving actions, compassion, forgiveness and harmony in her work with individuals, couples, groups and communities.
+Kaleo is the founder of The Heart of Aloha, helping women to Reawaken Their Inner Wisdom to Step into Their Spiritual Greatness, using the ancient spiritual wisdom of Aloha.
+She shares this through her Master Your Confidence System and as a Hula Instructor, teaching classes in the Sacred Art of Hula.
+She is the Director of the Halau Hula Pu’uwai O Aloha, a traditional school of Hawaiian Hula.
+Kaleo is known nationwide for her ability to blend many creative and expressive forms of modern healing arts with the Hawaiian system of ancient practices and teachings, embodying a vision of life centered on embracing loving actions, compassion and harmony in her work with individuals, groups and communities.

 Kaleo is also a SC Artist-in-Residence and Teaching Artist, bringing an awareness of Living Aloha and the Hawaiian Cultural through Hula to children in schools and in the home schooling communities.
 Kaleo currently lives and has her physical school in Spartanburg SC, where she can meet with clients and students and teach classes in person.
 She also works with women nationally, offering all of her professional training programs, classes and workshops and private coaching sessions virtually online, especially during this current pandemic.

-Tessa is a Heart-based Compassion Guide & Certified Life Coach.
+Tessa is an Editor/Writer and Assistant to Kaleo.
+She is also a Heart-based Compassion Guide & Certified Life Coach.

 As a young girl, Tessa lived on the island of Oahu.
 She is so grateful for this experience of living with the influence of the Hawaiian culture and their way of Living Aloha at such an impressionable age.
 In her late teens and early adulthood, she lived in Florida and found herself connecting to the Hawaiian culture again.